 The Council encourages all members of the local communities to contribute to, and participate in, the work of the Council.
-The Council achieves this through Residents' Surveys and budget consultation exercises, to ensure that what it is doing meets the needs of its residents.
+The Council achieves this through various resident polls, Community Voice and budget consultation exercises, to ensure that what it is doing meets the needs of its residents.
+The National Place Survey which was previously introduced to replace the Best Value Performance Indicator (BVPI) survey is no longer taking place.
+Community Voice will not continue in its current format.
 Engagement events around specific issues will be considered where they provide a proportionate and cost effective model for engagement.